biodash/biodash.github.io/content/authors/mike-sovic/_index.md

 ---
 # Display name
-name: Jelmer Poelstra
+name: Mike Sovic

 # Username (this should match the folder name)
 authors:
-- admin
+- mike-sovic

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Bioinformatician at MCIC
+role: Bioinformatician at CAPS

 # Organizations/Affiliations
 organizations:
-- name: MCIC Wooster, OSU
+- name: CAPS, OSU
   url: ""

 # Short bio (displayed in user profile at end of posts)